 Michael’s Kids Club

-Since we are unable to participate in the wonderful classes offered at Michael’s Craft Stores, we can enjoy classes through their Facebook page as well as their website.
+Since we are unable to participate in the wonderful classes offered at Michael’s Craft Stores, we can enjoy classes through their website.
 They have got plenty of activities that your little ones can enjoy.

 National Park Service

 Come experience the national parks!
 On five days in 2021, all National Park Service sites that charge an entrance fee will offer free admission to everyone.
 Mark your calendar for these entrance fee–free dates in 2021: